tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/historian-tampering.md

 same time it appears in the historian.
 If an investigator finds a discrepancy (the event log shows a value that does not match the historian record, or vice versa), that can indicate tampering.

 Third, missing audit trail entries are themselves evidence.
-If Stedin's historian's audit logs suddenly have a gap ( records 1000 to 2000 are present, but records 2001 to 2050 are missing), that suggests the audit log was edited.
+If the historian's audit logs suddenly have a gap ( records 1000 to 2000 are present, but records 2001 to 2050 are missing), that suggests the audit log was edited.
 Similarly, if the audit trail should show an edit to a particular value but does not, that is evidence that the audit trail was tampered with.

 Fourth, process-value inconsistency with physical reality provides evidence.
-If Stedin's historian shows that a voltage was steady at 240V throughout the night, but a SIPROTEC or SEL protection relay at that location has an event log showing it measured 280V (an over-voltage condition) at that same time, the discrepancy indicates that one of the records is false.
+If the historian shows that a voltage was steady at 240V throughout the night, but a SIPROTEC or SEL protection relay at that location has an event log showing it measured 280V (an over-voltage condition) at that same time, the discrepancy indicates that one of the records is false.
 A sophisticated attacker would need to corrupt all related records to maintain consistency, which is difficult and leaves a larger forensic footprint.

 Fifth, timestamps can reveal tampering.
-Historian databases typically record the timestamp when a value was inserted or edited.
+Historian databases record the timestamp when a value was inserted or edited.
 If an investigator finds many edits that occurred at the same instant (to the millisecond), or edits that occurred at times when the historian system was not expected to be modified, that can indicate automated tampering rather than manual operator correction.

 The difficulty with detecting historian tampering is that it requires proactive forensic investigation, not passive monitoring.
 An operator who simply queries the historian for recent values will see only the current state of the database, not evidence that it was modified.
-Detection requires comparing Stedin's historian against other independent records (relay event logs from SIPROTEC and SEL relays, e-terracontrol SCADA transaction logs, real-time field device state) and looking for discrepancies, and it requires examining the historian's own audit logs for evidence of modifications.
+Detection requires comparing the historian against other independent records (relay event logs from SIPROTEC and SEL relays, e-terracontrol SCADA transaction logs, real-time field device state) and looking for discrepancies, and it requires examining the historian's own audit logs for evidence of modifications.
 Knowing [how historians are used to reconstruct network events](../../operating-context/evidence-and-incident-traces/incident-analysis-and-forensics.md) helps defenders